multiversx/mx-sdk-specs/README.md

 Optionally, the implementing library can choose to return an object that isn't a complete representation of the `Transaction`, if desired.
 In this case, the library must name the incomplete representation `DraftTransaction`, and also must provide a direct conversion facility from `DraftTransaction` to `Transaction` - for example, a named constructor.
 See [transaction](core/transaction.md).

+### Transactions Controllers

+The transaction controllers are components built upon the lower-level transaction factories and transaction outcome parsers.
+They are able to create signed transactions and parse the outcome of these transactions.
+The controllers are specialized for a "family" of transactions (e.g. transfer transactions, delegation transactions, smart contract transactions), just like the factories and the outcome parsers.

+One controller is backed by **one transaction factory and one outcome parser** (paired).

+- All functions that create transactions receive as first parameter the `sender: IAccount`.
+They also receive an optional `guardian: IAccount`.
+- All functions that create transactions receive a nonce, which is optional.
+If not provided, the nonce is fetched from the network.
+- All functions that create transactions return already-signed transactions.
+- All functions that parse transactions outcomes receive a `TransactionOnNetwork`.
+- All functions that parse transactions outcomes are paired with an additional function that awaits the completion of the transaction on the network (before parsing the outcome).
+For example, `parse_deploy` is paired with `await_completed_deploy`.

 ## Guidelines

 ### **`in-ifaces-out-concrete-types`**